-Please take notes that these snippets of dialogue were based on true life situations.
+Please take note that these snippets of dialogue were based on true life situations.
 Regardless, Madame Red wasn't all incompetent and unhelpful.
 It wasn't at all her fault that she was born with the mental capacity of a goat stricken in fear.
-And if there was going to be a Zombie Apocalypse created from my pert bottom, I suppose I would try and save her.
+And if there was going to be a Zombie Apocalypse produced from my pert bottom, I suppose I would try and save her.
 After all, we're family, right?
 Wrong.

 Madame Red was her stage name.
 Angelina was the representation of her soul, hence all the encouraged direction to call her Madame Red.
 She did work terribly hard though, deserving a few life points here and then, always coming 'home' (a dopey apartment room with one small forbidden dog and two shaggy beds) with swollen eyes and goose bumps initiated in her pink flesh that come from her taking of night-shifts.

 We displayed a nonchalant, fine relationship, the one that stayed silent amidst family members and differs from the formal respect we accept.
 I stay out of her meddlesome relationships and problems; she stays out of my antisocial concern-worthy life and gives edible food.
 Give the fam a gold medal for heart-touching feel-good antics that would go into record reality TV shows.
 You know, those ones where the kid is constantly haunted from the ghastly beast under his bed, and there's this little baby input that can shoot poop by command?